EthanMcKanna/creator-docs/content/en-us/projects/managing.md

   include a tree that's duplicated many times in an environment.
 If a developer needs to make a change, such as swap textures for the tree, it can be updated once in the package instead of for each individual instance.
-- Package make **grayboxing** quicker.
+- Packages make **greyboxing** quicker.
 A package can start with graybox assets, and eventually be replaced with final art assets.
 When assets are replaced, they retain all original positions and orientations.